 3. WIFFLE Ball and Bat Combo Set

 The balls aren’t the highest quality, and they can dent if you hit them too hard.
-However, this wiffle ball bat is a good value for your money because you get so much equipment in every purchase.
+However, this wiffle bat is a good value for your money because you get so much equipment in every purchase.
 It also comes with a nice guide that outlines how you throw excellent pitches with these perforated wiffle balls.
 Additionally, everything comes made in the United States following strict standards.

 - Comes with 10 yards of grip tape